-We suspect that the most common application scenarios considered by the LCE research community belong to the Actuation on Demand category, often in the context of soft robotics.
+It is our impression that the most common application scenarios considered so far by the LCE research community belong to the Actuation on Demand category, often in the context of soft robotics.
 While the term robotics is broad, work relating to actuating LCEs often revolves around some sort of exo-skeleton or locomotive device.
 Importantly, many of the design paradigms used for mobile robotics can be translated to the situation of immobile built environment, solving important problems that have not been so much in focus for the LCE community.
 We see buildings not as monolithic static structures, but instead as objects that should---but are not always able to---conform to the occupants within them.
 Our static environments are not always the result of intention, but rather a limitation of the materials and technologies available to designers.
 There have been various projects from architects and designers that explore actuation on demand for replacing static with kinetic components.
 Here we will look at two specific illustrative examples, one initiated in the architect and design community, the other in the LCE community.